BlueWaves-afk/vigia-amazon/README.md

 ### 4. Local-First Operations
 Diff computation, scenario branching, and forensic analysis run in browser (IndexedDB + Web Workers).
 Zero server costs for analysis.
 Data sent to cloud only on explicit user action.

-### 5. Cryptographic Trust
+### 5. Cryptographic Trust(Future Scope)
 ECDSA P-256 signatures on all telemetry.
 Server-side signature verification.
 Tamper-evident ledger with SHA-256 hash chain.
 Zero-knowledge contributor privacy.
+Not implemented in this browser demo, but is a core principle of how nodes in the VIGIA system will transmit telemetry.

 ### 6. Explainable AI
 ReAct pattern (Reasoning + Acting) for all agent decisions.
 Full transparency with thought/action/observation logs.
 Streaming traces via Server-Sent Events (SSE).
 Users see exactly how AI reached conclusions.